The Stuck Decision · Fire Path

 Every two to four weeks.
 In person where geography allows.

-Right fit: multi-party decisions, governance transitions, ownership restructure.
-Detailed framework at /boards-and-teams.
+Right fit: multi-party decisions, governance transitions, ownership restructure, succession, cofounder transition, sale preparation.
+Framework at /boards-and-teams.

 Questions